-We evaluate our new methods using a real application of image identification on 125 compute nodes of PolarGrid [13] cluster at IU.
-At peak time, K-means Clustering produces 1 GB data output per Map task with a total of 1000 Map tasks.
+We evaluate our new methods using a real application of image identification on 125 compute nodes of the PolarGrid [13] cluster at IU.
+K-means Clustering produces 1 GB data output per Map task with a total of 1000 Map tasks.
 We show that the new Multi-Chain method reduces the broadcasting time to 44% of the original broker based method and to 54% of standard MPI Scatter-Allgather-BKT algorithm.
-Shuffling operation with local reduction is about 10% of the original time and the cost per iteration is reduced 50%.
+Shuffling operation with local reduction is about 10% of the original time and the total cost per iteration is reduced 50%.

 The rest of paper is organized as follows.
-Section 2 discusses the background knowledge of Twister MapReduce framework and K-means Clustering algorithm.
+Section 2 discusses the basic Twister MapReduce framework and K-means Clustering algorithm.
 Section 3 presents the design of broadcasting algorithm.
 Section 4 presents how the new shuffling mechanism works.
-Section 5 shows the experi-ments and results.
-Section 6 talks about the related work.
-Section 7 gives conclusion and discussion about future work.
+Section 5 shows the experiments and results.
+Section 6 gives related work And Section 7 the conclusion and discussion about future work.

 Backgrounds

 Twister is a framework which can accelerate iterative MapReduce job execution by caching the invariant data into the local memory of the compute nodes.
 In this section, we provide an overview of Twister and discuss about the current problems.
 We also give the background knowledge of K-means Clustering algorithm with related applications and show how it works in Twister.
-Finally we give a brief introduction of the Fat-Tree topology in IU PolarGrid.
+Finally we give a brief discussion of the Fat-Tree topology in IU PolarGrid.

 Twister Iterative MapReduce Framework

 Twister has several components, a single driver to drive MapReduce jobs, and daemon nodes to handle requests from the driver and execute iterative MapReduce jobs (See Fig. 1).
 These components are connected through messaging brokers via a publish/subscribe mechanism.
-Now Twister supports two different kinds of brokers.
+Currently Twister supports two different kinds of brokers.
 One is ActiveMQ [13], another is NaradaBrokering [14].

-Twister driver program allows users to configure an iterative MapReduce job with static data cached in Map tasks or Reduce tasks before the start of job execution and to drive the job iteratively with loop control.
+The Twister driver program allows users to configure an iterative MapReduce job with static data cached in Map tasks or Reduce tasks before the start of job execution and to drive the job iteratively with loop control.
 It can also send the variable data to work nodes at the beginning iteration and collected back at the end of the iteration.
 In this model, fault tolerance is provided through setting checkpoints between iterations.

-On daemons nodes, during the configuration stage, Map and Reduce workers are created and static data is loaded from the local disk and cached into memory.
+On daemon nodes, during the configuration stage, Map and Reduce workers are created and static data is loaded from the local disk and cached into memory.
 Later in the execution stage, daemons start to execute MapReduce tasks with threads.
 Twister uses static scheduling for workers in order to leveraging the local data cache.

-In current released version, there is no support of distributed file system.
+In current released version, there is no support for a distributed file system.
 Files and replicas are stored on local disks of each compute node and recorded in a partition file.
-Max Flow algorithm [15] is used to decide the mapping between workers and the files in job execution.
-Twister uses scripts to operate static data on local disks of nodes to simulate partial functions of distributed file systems.
-Since this solution lacks reliability and scalability.
-We are moving toward using distributed file systems such as HDFS [16].
+The Max Flow algorithm [15] is used to decide the mapping between workers and the files in job execution.
+Since our current solution lacks reliability and scalability, we are moving toward using distributed file systems such as HDFS [16].

-Past attempts are to use messaging brokers to do data transfers.
-First few Twister prototypes use only one broker.
-One broker is sufficient for small messages transfers.
-But for large data transfers, it becomes a single hot spot and stops Twister from scaling.
-Then we move to use a network of brokers, but we still find the following issues:
+Early Twister work used messaging brokers to do data transfers and the first Twister prototypes use only one broker, which is sufficient for small messages transfers.
+However for large data transfers, it becomes a hot spot and stops Twister from scaling.
+Then we switched to use a network of brokers, but we still find the following issues:

 Unnecessary communication hops are added in data transfers.
 It is especially bad for big messages which usually need significant time to transfer from one point to another point.